nguyenthaihoc02/About-Me/course1.md

 #### 1. Concepts and Keywords

-* a.
-Artificial Intelligence concept
+* Artificial Intelligence concept

-* b. *Machine Learning concept*
+* Machine Learning concept

-* *c.
-Type of Machine Learning*
+* Type of Machine Learning

- d.
-Application of Machine Learning
+* Application of Machine Learning

- e. *Life cycle of Machine Learning*
+* Life cycle of Machine Learning

 #### 2. Hands on